The Northeast is home to some of the most historic and well-respected institutions of higher learning in the country, as

 Wesleyan University is a private liberal arts college with more than 2,900 undergraduates.
-This school offers 47 majors in 40 academic departments, and students have the ability to well as the create a custom major.
+This school offers 47 majors in 40 academic departments, and students also have the ability to well as the create a custom major.

 19. Johns Hopkins University

 Undergraduate enrollment: 6,117

-Johns Hopkins University enrolls over 6,100 undergraduate students each year, with Biomedical Engineering being on of the most popular majors.
-JHU is America’s oldest research university and offers degrees in a number of engineering, science, and art fields.
+Johns Hopkins University enrolls over 6,100 undergraduate students each year, with Biomedical Engineering being one of the most popular majors.
+JHU is also America’s oldest research university and offers degrees in a number of engineering, science, and art fields.

 18. Tufts University

 Undergraduate enrollment: 5,180

 After spending decades as a small, liberal arts college, Tufts has since transformed itself into a medium-sized, private research university that regularly earns top accolades.
 Its campus outside of Boston enrolls nearly 5,200 undergraduate students each year.